 According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, also known as the DSM, astraphobia is characterized by a number of specific types of fear responses:

-- Persistent and Excessive Fear Persistent fear means the fear of storms does not come and go or depend on certain variables, but is present every time you are aware of a storm or the possibility of a storm heading towards you.
+- Persistent and Excessive Fear Persistent fear means the fear of storms does not come and go or depend on specific variables but is present every time you are aware of a storm or the possibility of a storm heading towards you.
 Both the presence and the anticipation of storms can cause you distress.

 - Recognition That Fear Is Excessive Adults generally realize that the chances of being hit by lightning are incredibly slim, particularly if you are old enough to know how to protect yourself from lighting or that you are protected by the lightning rods present on most buildings, for example.
 However, this knowledge will not keep a phobic person from experiencing intense anxiety when exposed to storms.